pastnetworks/pastnetworks.github.io/about.md

 * Annual 5-day summer school in Barcelona
 *	Teaching the theory and practice of network research
 *	For those studying the human past (historians, archaeologists, classicists, …)
-*	No prior computational skills required, but willingness to learn
+*	No prior computational skills required, only willingness to learn

 ## Details
 TDB